-The MA in Interpreting and Translation is a long-established and successful programme which attracts significant interest from potential students in the Chinese market.
+The MA in Interpreting and Translating is a long-established and successful programme which attracts significant interest from potential students in the Chinese market.
 The MA in Translation with Business Interpreting (Chinese) programme builds on Bath's reputation in the Chinese market by offering a translation-focused programme to complement the MAIT programme.
-It follows the model of the sister programme to MAIT for students interested in European languages (MA in Translation and Professional Language Skills, TPLS), but speaks to the specific needs of the Chinese market and employment prospects for graduates returning to China or other Chinese-speaking markets after their studies.
-It provides a range of translation-based skills, alongside relevant liaison interpreting skills which are appropriate to the work of translators employed in China and Chinese-speaking markets by businesses, government agencies and other organisations.
+It follows the model of the sister programme to MAIT for students interested in European languages (MA in Translation and Professional Language Skills, TPLS), but speaks to the specific needs of the Chinese market and employment prospects for graduates returning to China after their studies.
+It provides a range of translation-based skills, alongside relevant liaison interpreting skills which are appropriate to the work of translators employed in China by businesses, government agencies and other organisations.
 Students also learn how to manage work as a freelance translator, as well as familiarising themselves with the latest developments in computer-assisted translation.